Sinus Augmentation Wilmington, DE

 Once the sinus membrane is lifted, the surgeon fills the newly created space with bone graft material.
 The material may come from several sources: autograft bone (bone taken from your own body), allograft bone (donor bone), or synthetic bone material.
 The graft material is chosen based on your individual needs and the surgeon’s preference.

 The goal of the bone graft is to stimulate new bone growth in the sinus cavity.
-Over time, the graft material fuses with the existing bone, creating a stable foundation for dental implants.
+Over time, the graft material fuses with the existing bone to create a stable foundation for dental implants.

 Step 4: Closing the Incision

-Once the graft material is placed, the incision is closed with sutures.
+Once the graft material is placed, we close the incision with sutures.
 The gum tissue is carefully stitched back into place, and the area is allowed to heal.
-In some cases, a barrier membrane is placed to protect the graft during the healing process.
+In some cases, we place a barrier membrane to protect the graft as you heal.

 The entire procedure typically takes about 1 to 2 hours, depending on the complexity of the case.